-Richard Nixon established the Environmental Protection Agency, legislation made polluting more difficult, although certainly not impossible, and through such efforts this dear old Earth is much better that it was 50 years ago and much better than it would be had such actions not been taken.
-In the intervening decades, however, the amount of plastic waste in the oceans and the amount of toxic waste in landfills from our much-loved high tech devices has grown.
+Richard Nixon established the Environmental Protection Agency-RICHARD NIXON!
+Legislation made polluting more difficult, although certainly not impossible, and through such efforts this dear old Earth is much better that it was 50 years ago and much better than it would be had such actions not been taken.

+Earth Day grew into Earth Month over the past half-century as new environmental concerns grew as well.
+In the intervening decades, the amount of plastic waste in the oceans and the amount of toxic waste in landfills from our much-loved high-tech devices has grown.
 That causes some worry among some people-but not so much that we are ready to give up our plastic containers or our devices.

-Of course, what we know now, what causes us to worry-at least as Earth Day approaches-is the threat to the Earth and to us and to all living things that is posed not by pollution but by climate change.
+Of course, what we know now, what causes us to worry the most-during Earth Month and all year round, really-is the threat to the Earth, to us, and to all living things that is posed not by pollution but by climate change.
 I don't need to present the facts to this congregation-you know them.
 I don't need to expend words or breath to convince you that climate change is real, that is it caused by human action and that it is sustained by human inaction.
 You know that and you know that year after year the situation keeps getting worse.

-So, on this Sunday before Earth Day-or on any Sunday, really-I wonder what can be said to you that you don't already know, that you haven't heard from this pulpit countless times, that you haven't read about or heard about on the radio or seen on TV.
+So, on this Sunday-or on any Sunday, really-I wonder what I can say to you that you don't already know, that you haven't heard from this pulpit countless times, that you haven't read about or heard about on the radio or seen on TV.